The Residential Tenancies Act outlines which landlord and tenant disputes fall under the jurisdiction of the Landlord and Tenant Board (LTB).

 Every day I receive calls from landlords wanting to hire me for LTB matters.

-If you are in Toronto or the GTA and you need to hire an experienced, licensed paralegal contact me:
+If you need to hire an experienced, licensed paralegal contact me: